Benton, Pennsylvania: History

 The Benton area was first settled by two families in 1792.
 A schoolhouse was opened in 1799.
 Starting around 1860, tanning and lumber industries began to grow north of the borough.
 By 1868, Benton had about fifty houses.
-In the year of 1910 Benton was destroyed by a fire.
-Two teenagers had lit firecrackers in a hay barn causing over 60 buildings to go up in flames.
-The town did not yet have a water system so the fire was unable to be extinguished.
-The Benton dam was built in 1915 as a result.
+In the year of 1910, Benton was destroyed by a fire.
+Two teenagers lit firecrackers in a hay barn, which caught fire and caused over sixty buildings to burn, as the town did not yet have a water system.
+As a result, the Benton Dam was built in 1915.
 However, this was not the end of Benton's disasters.
 Another fire struck just one year later destroying more houses.
-Again in 1962 a fire ripped through the town destroying the distillery and its warehouse containing over 17,000 bottles of whiskey.
-In 2011 benton was also ripped apart by a nasty flood.
-While Benton has sure went through many disasters, it is still here and thriving today.
+Again in 1962, a fire ripped through the town, destroying the distillery and its warehouse containing over 17,000 bottles of whiskey.
+In 2011, Benton was also devastated by a flood.
+And on April 15, 2019, an EF2 tornado touched down in Benton, damaging nine trailers and up to 50 homes and businesses.
+Despite its various adversities and disasters, Benton continues to thrive.